-Boy Scout Trail is a 4.9 mile moderately trafficked out and back trail located near Crescent City, CA that features a waterfall and is rated as moderate.
+Boy Scout Trail is a 4.9 mile moderately trafficked out and back trail located near Crescent City, California that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 The Boy Scout Trail ranks as one of the top showcases of old-growth redwood forests in existence with truly huge trees and several distinct redwood forest types.
 Part of the beauty of Jedediah Smith Redwoods is that it is the single least developed and most pristine old-growth forest around.
 The Boy Scout Trail has an honest feel of remoteness to it, with not a whisper of modern sounds to be heard.
 Catch this trail on a sunny morning and the filtered slanting rays reveal a stunning variety of textures and color variations on the redwood's bark.
 In the fogs of this region, the sense of mystery becomes astounding.
 This is an out-and-back hike and unlike other hikes, both directions are amazing, revealing a constant supply of sights you may have missed on the way in.
 It's really a toss-up over which direction is better.
 The trip to the trail head is an adventure as you walk through a magnificent old-growth grove on Howland Hill Road.
 Much of the route is on an old dirt logging road that's kept well graded.
 If you've never toured on logging roads, you should absolutely do it!
 There's a visceral something totally lacking on paved roads.
 This one's easily passable in 2WD.
 At the trailhead, located in a spectacular redwood grove, there's a little pullout that can accommodate about six cars.